 The Ignatian call to be "men and women for others" requires connection to community and the development of relationships with those around us.
 University Ministry strives to provide abundant opportunities to engage with others within the Health Sciences Division and in the local community in ways that celebrate diversity, build meaningful relationships, embody solidarity, and connect to the spiritual life.

 COMMUNITY SERVICE OPPORTUNITIES

-• Raise awareness about the continuing hunger epidemic in our world.
+• Raise awareness about the continuing hunger epidemic in our world

 • Raise funds to support organizations dedicated to ending hunger, both locally and globally.

-Annual Thanksgiving Basket Drive November 16 to 19
+Thanksgiving Basket Drive

 Stritch First Year and HSD Dinners

-Organized by SSOM’s chapter of Physicians for Human Rights, HIV/AIDS Week takes place during the Spring semester.
-Events include information of the worldwide and local effects of the devastating AIDS pandemic, the disparities in access to treatment, and the heroic people who have dedicated their lives to fighting HIV/AIDS.
-Past presentations have included information on new and effective treatment options, research, the social implications of HIV/AIDS and many more topics.
-The week concludes with a talent show that raises awareness and funds for local and international organizations providing care to people with HIV/AIDS, research or other areas of support.
+Organized by SSOM’s chapter of Physicians for Human Rights, and in collaboration with a variety of other students, staff, and faculty, HIV/AIDS week is held each Spring semester.
+The week’s events share information regarding the global and local effects of the devastating AIDS pandemic, the disparities in access to treatment, and the heroic individuals who have dedicated their lives to fighting HIV/AIDS.
+Past presentations have included the sharing of new and effective treatment options, emerging research, the social implications of HIV/AIDS, and much more.
+The week concludes with a talent show to raise awareness and funds for local and international organizations providing care to people with HIV/AIDS, research, or other areas of support.